imagineon/ViewConfigurator/Readme.md

 ## License

-Configurator is released under the MIT license.
+ViewConfigurator is released under the MIT license.
 See [LICENSE](https://github.com/imagineon/ViewConfigurator/blob/master/LICENSE) for details.